-These things are helping us to smash our travel savings goals, despite the fact I have the smallest weekly income I’ve ever had in my life, as I let go of working mindlessly for others, and move to working from home on my website.
+These tips on how to save for a Disney World vacation help us to smash our travel savings goals, despite the fact I have the smallest weekly income I’ve ever had in my life, as I let go of working mindlessly for others, and move to working from home as a freelancer on my websites.

 Save money for Disney vacation fun by using the tips too.

 PS: Check back soon for helpful ways to save money at Disney World theme park, including our Disney Savings Chart and Disney savings tracker.

 Correct at time of publication on Roam the Gnome.
 All prices in US dollars, unless otherwise stated.